TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Editor errata
 	- fix confusing undo behaviour when duplicating entities
+	- particle delete command does not show message
+	- if duplicate names in project, the button just does not work in asset file choice dialog

 - minimally buff pro90 over zamieć: perhaps increase the round's impact a little?